M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_2.md

 When the client submits a booking request, the server:

 1. Validates all journey details (locations, date/time, vehicle type, etc.)
-2. Recalculates the fare completely from scratch using the validated data and slab-based pricing
+2. Recalculates the fare completely from scratch using Mapbox Directions API (replacing Google Distance Matrix), validated data and slab-based pricing
 3. Applies minimum fare rules if the calculated fare is below the vehicle's minimum
 4. Applies any special charges automatically (based on locations, time, etc.)
 5. Creates the booking with the server-calculated fare